 • A problem referred to as 'ringing' is also pronounced in polynomial interpolations.
-In transitions to flat data, the polynomial will carry some influence from the 1st and/or 2nd derivative from the previous knot(s) to the next knot(s).
-Here, the interpolation should be zero between the first few knots, as well as the between the last few knots.
+In transitions to flat data, the polynomial will carry some influence from the matching between the 1st and/or 2nd derivative from the previous knot(s) to the next knot(s).
+Here, the interpolation should be unchanging or flat between the first few knots, as well as the between the last few knots.